richmr/robocompscoutingapp/README.md

     - User makes just the scoring section to define what is scored and the rest are filled in with an assumed skeleton.css format
     - User makes all sections and the app just handles the communication.
 - The JS added by the app does NOT do animation unless set with a flag by user?
 Nah needs to be in template.
+- Killing the review and submit.
+Too much to automate.. at first
+- The error modal is up to user..  code will call window.submission_error?.(message).. up to display code to handle

 ### Added classes (scoring)
 - scoring: user defined scoring section